sarahgrant11/Covid-Impact-NBA-WNBA/README.md

 # Bubble Ball: How the Pandemic Affected NBA & WNBA Performance
-bit.ly/2IQiB20
+Deployed here: bit.ly/2IQiB20

-## Introduction
+## Object
-Taking a deeper look into Mens and Womens Professional Basketball and looking at the impacts that the Covid-19 pandemic had on the most recent season.
-Built a machine-learning model using nearly-complete season statistics for the NBA & WNBA to determine probability of a "win."
+How important are live fans for a win?
+We wanted to know how professional sports have fared in this new empty-stadium world.
+Since the NBA/WNBA had nearly-complete seasons compared to other sports, we decided to analyze professional basketball seasons before and during the Covid-19 pandemic in order to see how player performance "in the bubble," i.e. without fans, was impacted.

-## Sources
+## Data Sources
 * SportRadar API
 * Basketball-Reference.com

 ## Visualizations
 * Bar chart racers for player point totals in NBA, WNBA
-* linear regression charts for each player pre-Covid and during Covid (D3, Plotly),
+* Linear regression charts for each player pre-Covid and during Covid (using D3, Plotly)
-* Tableau showing statistical data
+* Tableau charts showing statistical data for each player
+* HTML site displaying all of the infornation.

 ## Tech Environment
 D3, Plotly,  HTML5, Looping API calling, Bootstrap, Slack, Zoom, GitHub, VSCode, TensorFlow, SDKLearn